top of page

 Now, after several years of discussions in the community, team building, several offers of promising routes forward that petered out, lawyer brought in, incorporation and 501(c)3 and IRS and state regs navigated, i's dotted and t's crossed, it's real: The Polyamory Foundation is alive and accepting grant proposals from the community.

 Along the way somebody none of us had heard of, Erez Benari, showed up out of Seattle, got enthused, and donated a one-time treasure chest of early money just like that -- enough to fund a respectable first year or two of grants.
-And we now also have a different pledge for annual, keep-us-going gifts for the next few years that should guarantee the Foundation will be making at least some grants each year for the next few years.
+And we now also have a different pledge for annual, keep-us-going gifts for the next few years that should guarantee that the Foundation will be making at least some grants each year for the next few years.

 We're guessing this is a sign that there's more money out there that has been looking for a home like this.
 (Yes, that's a hint.)